Business Administration - Accounting Accelerated

 Students are required to complete General Education (Gen Ed) course(s).
 Gen Ed requirements are listed at the bottom of the progress report, which is found on the Student Portal.
 The progress report indicates the level/semester and the minimum hours that are required for the program.
 Students are responsible for adding Gen Ed course(s) into their schedule, in the designated semester.
 Eligible courses are approved and posted each semester by the Liberal Studies department on the college website under 'Current Students', under 'Announcements'.
 For more information regarding Gen Ed courses, please contact the Liberal Studies department, room 2A139.

-Graduates of the Business Administration - Accounting program work in a broad range of employment settings in all sectors of business and industry including: banks and other financial institutions, government offices, public accounting firms, small business, self-employment, tax preparation firms, and financial planning firms.
-Graduates find employment in intermediate accounting positions and have developed the fundamental skills required to advance to managerial positions.
+Graduates may find work in a broad range of employment settings in all sectors of business and industry including banks and other financial institutions, government offices, public accounting firms, small business, self-employment, tax preparation firms, and financial planning firms.

 Students may continue into the Accounting, Audit and Information Technology (AAIT) Degree program to complete academic requirements leading to the Chartered Professional Accountant (CPA) designation.
 Refer to the AAIT handbook.